Sea salt: Historical production

-In traditional salt production in the Visayas Islands of the Philippines, salt are made from coconut husks, driftwood, or other plant matter soaked in seawater for at least several months.
+In the traditional salt production of the Visayas Islands of the Philippines, salt is made from coconut husks, driftwood, or other plant matter soaked in seawater for at least several months.
 These are burned into ash then seawater is run through the ashes on a filter.
 The resulting brine is then evaporated in containers.
 Coconut milk is sometimes added to the brine before evaporation.
 The practice is endangered due to competition with cheap industrially produced commercial salt.
 Only two traditions survive to the present day: asín tibuok and túltul (or dúkdok).

 In the colonial New World, Africans were enslaved and brought to rake salt on various islands in the West Indies, Bahamas and particularly Turks and Caicos Islands.

 Today, salt labelled "sea salt" in the US might not have actually come from the sea, as long as it meets the FDA's purity requirements.
 All mined salts were originally sea salts since they originated from a marine source at some point in the distant past, usually from an evaporating shallow sea.